Spica-Vir/Spica-Vir.github.io/_posts/2022-06-20-Compile ONETEP and run quality tests.md

 **NOTE**
 1. Compilation on CX1 does not support the option `-xhost`, which forces the use of the highest instruction set available, due to unknown reasons.
 Compilation is killed by signal when interpreting the object file, 'function_basis_mod.o', of the script 'function_basis_mod.F90'.
-2. The attached CX1 configuration file is incompatible with the CX1 job submission template, with the 'executable not found' error.
-2. The current compilation on CX1 works well on login nodes, but has issue with test scripts.
-Will go back after solving this.
+2. The current compilation on CX1 is not compatible with test scripts on throughput nodes.
+In the best case, the job got stuck after printing the input information.
+Test scripts works well on login nodes.